pohlm01/master-thesis/2_preliminaries.typ

   pq_signatures,
   caption: [
     Comparison of selected classical signature schemes with algorithms (to be) standardized by the @nist.
     The #box(baseline: 0.2em, height: 1em, image("images/red-alert-icon.svg")) symbols fast, but dangerous floating-point arithmetic~@bas_westerbaan_state_2024.
-The CPU cycles taken from the SUPERCOP database, measured on a AMD Ryzen 7 7700; 8 x 3800MHz machine~@supercop-asym.
+    The CPU cycles were taken from the SUPERCOP database and measured on an AMD Ryzen 7 7700; 8 x 3800MHz machine~@supercop-asym.
     The @pq algorithms were not listed in their final versions yet.
-Therefore, we used benchmarks of preliminary versions that are closest to the final standard.]
+    Therefore, we used benchmarks of preliminary versions that are closest to the final standard.
+  ]
 ) <tab:pq_signature_comp>